sweetener404/sweetener404/README.md

 ### 💡 Fun Fact
 I *literally* downgraded a Galaxy Note 1 back to Android Gingerbread (kinda).
 Why?
 For the ✨TouchWiz aesthetic✨.
-It’s not just nostalgia — it’s a lifestyle 😎 (Technically Android ICS, but the TouchWiz UI is still similar to Gingerbread)
+It’s not just nostalgia, more like a lifestyle 😎 (Technically Android ICS, but the TouchWiz UI is still similar to Gingerbread)

 ---